jvisch/jvr/README.md

 jv-robot

 ***TODO: explain what this repo is about***
+- The robot
+- RPI
+- computer/laptop (architecture)

-# Prepare the robot
+## Prepare the robot

 See [./docs/install.md](./docs/install.md)

-# Install JVR
+## Install JVR

-Create a ROS-workspace and get the packages:
+Create a ROS-workspace and get the packages.

 1. ROS 2 Humble [Creating a
     workspace](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)